Pault26/11-Module-Note-Taker/README.md

 [![Note Taker][product-screenshot]](https://example.com)

 This app allows the user to create and save a note which they can then save and delete as need be.
-This project uses several
+This project uses several features such as HTML, JavaScript, Node.js, and Express while being deployed through heroku.
+The purpose of this project is to help the user keep a simple track of their work and any important ideas while also being able to

 Use the `BLANK_README.md` to get started.